sysintellects/cmx-ai-public/ModelCard.md

 * **Auto Gen AI:**  CMX AI can generate proposals, contracts, reports, and letters based on user inputs and instructions.
 * **Fill In AI:** CMX AI can fill out online forms, generate financial statements, or complete tax forms based on provided data and instructions.
 * **Compliance AI:** CMX AI can help users understand and comply with relevant regulations by providing summaries of legal requirements, identifying potential compliance risks, and generating reports.
-* **Bid Booster AI:** CMX AI analyzes tender documents and identifies relevant opportunities for users based on company information and specific criteria.
+* **Bid Booster AI:** CMX AI analyzes tender documents and identifies relevant opportunities for users based on company information and specific criteria and auto generates bid responses document packages.

 **Downstream Use:**

-* Contract Summarization
+* Large Document Set and Contract Documents Summarization
-* Metadata Extraction
+* Metadata Extraction for Key Information
+* Natural Language Queries using a Chat Interface on private respository documents

 **Out-of-Scope Use:**